xairy/raw-gadget/README.md

 and the [legacy gadget drivers modules](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy) (including [GadgetFS](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy/inode.c)).

-Most of the Gadset subsystem interfaces (with the exception of GadgetFS and the FunctionFS-based composite function) only allow emulating USB devices of specific classes.
+Most of the Gadget subsystem interfaces (with the exception of GadgetFS and the FunctionFS-based composite function) only allow emulating USB devices of specific classes.
 Compared to them, Raw Gadget allows emulating USB devices of arbitary classes.

 GadgetFS and the FunctionFS-based composite function do allow emulating USB devices of arbitrary classes.